Living-Lytics/livinglytics-api/replit.md

 ### Tech Stack
 The API is built with Python 3.11 and FastAPI.
 It uses SQLAlchemy 2.x with psycopg 3.x for PostgreSQL connectivity, Pydantic for data validation, PyGithub and Replit GitHub Connector for GitHub integration, and httpx for Resend API integration.

 The marketing site is built with Vite, React, and Tailwind CSS.
+It includes:
-It includes pages for features, pricing, integrations, case studies, and contact information.
+- **Public Pages**: Features, pricing, integrations, case studies, contact, and marketing content
+- **App Pages**: Dashboard, Onboarding, Settings, Insights, and Connections management
+- **Theme System**: Light/dark mode support with localStorage persistence via ThemeProvider
+- **App Navigation**: Dedicated AppTopNav for authenticated users with dashboard, connections, insights, and settings links
+- **Auth Guard**: Route guard that enforces login → onboarding → connect → dashboard flow
+- **Onboarding Flow**: First-time user experience with industry, role, and goal questions (localStorage-tracked with optional backend sync to `/v1/onboarding`)

 ### Database Schema
 A PostgreSQL database stores user information, data source connections (including OAuth tokens), selected GA4 properties, collected metric data, email delivery events, and weekly digest run logs.
 Row-Level Security (RLS) is enabled on all tables with a default-deny policy.